How to Make a Rustic Toilet Paper Holder in less than 5 Minutes

 You’ll also need a screwdriver or drill.
 We used black iron pipe fittings, but you can use galvanized pipe as well.
-You could also use copper but copper can’t be threaded so you would need to epoxy the pipe fittings to one another, like I did for our copper desk or tray.
-However, if you stick to threaded pipes, like I did for this post, you can easily screw all of the pieces together.
+You could also use copper but copper can’t be threaded so you would need to epoxy the pipe fittings to one another as I did for our copper desk or tray.
+However, if you stick to threaded pipes as I did for this post, you can easily screw all of the pieces together.
 I’ll list the items we used below.

 This post may contain affiliate links for your convenience.
 View our full disclosure here.